mgmgprndev/SentryAntiCheat/README.md

 And Free........
 HaHa!

 # Issues
-1. Collision Check is badly coded, needs fix.
+1. Collision Check is badly coded, needs fix. - maybe fixed, need test
-2. Fly A2 false on ladder
+2. Fly A2 false on ladder - maybe fixed, need test and many others.....
-3. WallClimb(A) (NOT PUBLISHED YET) falses.
-and many others.....

 # ToDo (It will delay a lot)